assegaiphp/assegai/README.md

 ## Description

-Assegai is a framework for building effecient, scalable <a href="https://php.net" target="blank">PHP</a> server-side applications.
+Assegai is a framework for building efficient, scalable <a href="https://php.net" target="blank">PHP</a> server-side applications.
 It uses modern PHP (~ PHP 8.1) and combines elements of OOP (Object Oriented Programming) and FP (Functional Programming).

 ## Philosophy